andywar65/architettura/README.md

 Okay, now publish and go to the frontend to see how your model behaves.
 At first it should look like in the Dxf Page, apart from how you move around (see Interaction and Checkpoint paragraphs).
 Now get back to editing the page.

 You should notice thet layers have been imported from the Dxf Page.
 At first entities inherit the original DXF color, but you can change that associating `Materials` and `Partitions` to layers (see next paragraph).
 You can set them to `Invisible` if you want to turn them off.
-If you set them to `Wireframe`, and all entities on that layer will display only edges.
+If you set them to `Wireframe`, all entities on that layer will display only edges.
 If you set `No shadows` entities on the layer will be unaffected by lighting.

 ### Materials and Partitions